stefbo/ulr-ocr/README.md

 	TESTED (0): "failed/8 "
 	RETURNED (2): "fa/8 iled/2 "

 For now, the first and the last line are most interesting.
-From the first line, we can realize that tesseract what indeed able to recognize `failed`.
+From the first line, we can realize that tesseract was indeed able to recognize `failed`.
 But after some magic, we can see in the last line that tesseract decided not to choose `failed` as the result, but instead `fa iled`.
 That seem completely weird at first, but it is exactly how tesseract works internally.
 The actual character recognition is only one part of the text recognition story.
 After the character recognition, tesseract permutes the results to find better matches in case the character recognition worked poorly.
 And this is what happened here.
 The result from character recognition is `failed`, but `fa iled` had a better score in the end.
 So, how to tell tesseract what we want?

 We have two options.
 The first option is to play around with tesseract's parameters for "fixing" spaces.
 But that requires a lot of knowledge about tesseract's internals.
-The second one is to add provide a so-called user dictionary and to disable some internal choices like in the `fa iled` case.
+The second one is to provide a so-called user dictionary and to disable some internal choices like in the `fa iled` case.
 The number 8 in `fa/8 iled/2` indicates that `fa` was chosen because it is in the so-called system dictionary.
-By disabling it and providing an explicit list of expected words - what is usually the case for embedded devices - we can the choices made by tesseract much more predictable.
+By disabling it and providing an explicit list of expected words - what is usually possible for embedded devices - we can make the choices made by tesseract much more predictable.

 Create a file called `words.txt` and add all the expected words: